xxrobone/framew_assingment2_week2_cme/README.md

 - takes in server function from server.js file and a result object
 - there is commented fail tests in the test.js file, you can try out

+## about the dates
+So I used to version of dates and comparison, just because it was the assignment to use a library.
+But is used in the MD file not the html file, there i use my own but...

+### conclusion about dates

+The js date formats seems so simple, but handling them properly between browsers and having the right time/date format can be very complicated.
+Even backed by a library or robust international standard, variation between browsers can cause unexpected results.
+Very messy.